COVID-19 Updates and Resources

 FLCC IT Services

-- The Helpdesk is available at (585) 785-1419 or firstname.lastname@example.org to assist you with questions related to computer accounts (i.e. student email, WebAdvisor, etc), and technical suppor.
-If you call during peak times and don't get an answer, please leave a message and the first available tech will call you back.
+The Helpdesk is available at (585) 785-1419 or email@example.com to assist you with questions related to computer accounts (i.e. student email, WebAdvisor, etc), and technical support.
+If you don't get an answer, please leave a message and the first available tech will call you back.
 Your call is important to us!

 - Online Learning: For technical support with online courses, please contact the Open SUNY Helpdesk.
 To contact the FLCC Office of Online Learning, call (585) 785-1733 or use the employee directory for email addresses.